yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. Homerce will display a success message.
 2. Homerce will switch to the Schedule Tab.
-3. You can now see all the appointments in your schedule for the week after 27th of November, 2020.
+3. You can now see all the appointments in your schedule for the week after 27th of November 2020.

 {Example outcome screenshot}